 The field of environmental sciences has drastically changed over the past decades.
 A nature-society dichotomy in human-environment studies is increasingly giving way to interdisciplinary systems thinking, acknowledging the limitations of simplistic unidirectional relationships and accounting for interwoven interactions that change through space and time.
-This shift has coincided with, and was facilitated by, rapid methodological developments; Big (geographic) data has huge potential in contributing to the unravelling of complex questions at the hearth of human-environment interactions.
-A first wave of advancements occurred through the use of GIS and remote sensing: multidimensional representations of the world we live in allow us to better encompass complexities intrinsic to the environment.
-In recent years, pioneered by biogeographers, science also has become more inclusive, in the form of crowdsourcing and citizen science.
+In recent years, environmental sciences have also become more inclusive, in the form of crowdsourcing and citizen science.
 Citizen science is starting to develop as a discipline on its own, aiming to do science in and with society.

-Collectively, these evolutions have also shaped my own research.
-Over the past years, I have developed an expertise in environmental risk assessment.
-From geo-spatial modelling of natural hazards (D-SIRE and HARISSA projects) to understanding the spatiotemporal dynamics of vector borne diseases (ATRAP, SNIS) and most recently, the release of microfibers into the environment (META): the research I conduct on environmental risks is characterized by a transdisciplinary research design, integrating geo-spatial modelling with novel data sources, including very high resolution remote sensing and citizen science.
+Over the past years, I have developed an expertise in environmental risk assessment: the research I conduct on environmental risks is characterized by a transdisciplinary research design, integrating geo-spatial modelling with novel data sources, including very high resolution remote sensing and citizen science.

 Citizen Science (CS) - the practice where members of the general public conduct or participate in scientific research - is increasingly recognized for its contributions to scientific advancements, addressing wicked problems, monitoring Sustainable Development Goals (SDGs), and influencing policy.
 These expectations stem from two perspectives: the Productivity view, emphasizing CS’s benefits for scientific practice (e.g., mobilizing resources, scaling data collection), and the Democratization view, highlighting its potential to bridge the science-society gap and benefit communities.
 Integrating these perspectives is key to tackling complex sustainability challenges.